AlexNikolaus/Breast-Cancer-ML-Project/README.md

 # Breast-Cancer-ML-Project

 This is my first Machine Learning project.
-It consists of predicting the diagnosis (either benign or malignant) based on the parameters from digitized images of cancerous cell nuclei.
+It consists of predicting breast cancer diagnosis (either benign or malignant) based on the parameters from digitized images of cancerous cell nuclei.

 I have used three ML models: k-NN, Random forest and Gradient boosting, followed by a voting system to choose the final prediction for the test set in order to predict the diagnosis.